-- e) Receipt of a score that equals at least 60% of the total points available. - f) Applications meeting the threshold requirements will be scored and ranked by Grand Division, as defined in Tennessee Code Annotated Title 4, Chapter 1, Part 2, in descending numerical order based on the scoring matrix provided in #2 of this section. - g) THDA will first select the highest scoring application from each Grand Division of Tennessee. - h) If additional funding is available, THDA will combine all remaining applications into a single ranking by score.
-THDA will award funding starting with the highest score to lowest score until all funds are allocated or the amount of funds available is less than the need for the next highest scoring application. - i) Given the limited funding available statewide and in order to distribute NHTF funding across Tennessee, THDA reserves the right to limit funding to only one award per county. - j) When the amount of funds available is less than the request for funding identified in the application, THDA reserves the right to offer partial funding pending the applicant's ability to secure additional financing within a timeframe established by THDA or to not select a proposed project if sufficient funding is not available to award all funds requested by the applicant. - 1.
-When the applicant is not able to secure additional financing within THDA's identified timeline, THDA, subsequently and at its sole discretion, may move to the next lower scoring application(s) in order to meet its commitment obligations under the NHTF program. - 2.
-When THDA opts to not select a proposed project if sufficient funding is not available to award all funds requested by the applicant, THDA may move to the next lower scoring project (s) in order to meet its commitment obligations under the NHTF program. - In the event of a tie score between applications, THDA will prioritize that application with the highest combined total of the Need and Opportunity Score.
-In the event that a tie still remains, the application with the highest Opportunity Score will be selected.
+- 5. Receipt of a score that equals at least 60% of the total points available. - b) Applications meeting the threshold requirements will be scored and ranked by Grand Division, as defined in Tennessee Code Annotated Title 4, Chapter 1, Part 2, in descending numerical order based on the scoring matrix provided in Section 42 of this Program Description.
+THDA will select projects for funding in the following order and based on the following policies: - 1.
+THDA will first select the highest scoring application from each Grand Division of Tennessee. - 2.
+If additional funding is available, THDA will combine all remaining applications into a single ranking by score.
+THDA will award funding starting with the highest score to lowest score until all funds are allocated or the amount of funds available is less than the need for the next highest scoring application. - 3.
+Given the limited funding available statewide and in order to distribute NHTF funding across Tennessee, THDA reserves the right to limit funding to only one award per county. - 4.
+When the amount of funds available is less than the request for funding identified in the application, THDA reserves the right to offer partial funding pending the applicant's ability to secure additional financing within a timeframe established by THDA or to not select a proposed project if sufficient funding is not available to award all funds requested by the applicant.

+- 5. When the applicant is not able to secure additional financing within THDA's identified timeline, THDA, subsequently and at its sole discretion, may move to the next lower scoring application(s) in order to meet its commitment obligations under the NHTF program. - 6.
+When THDA opts to not select a proposed project if sufficient funding is not available to award all funds requested by the applicant, THDA may move to the next lower scoring project(s) in order to meet its commitment obligations under the NHTF program.7.
+In the event of a tie score between applications, THDA will prioritize that application with the highest combined total of the Need and Opportunity Score.
+In the event that a tie still remains, the application with the highest Opportunity Score will be selected. - 42) REVISION.
+This Program Description may be revised at any time by THDA's Chief Legal Counsel or Assistant Chief Legal Counsel for non-substantive revisions and revisions necessary according to HUD guidance and requirements.

-40) NHTF RENTAL HOUSING SCORING MATRIX Up to 100 Points PROJECT DESIGN - Up to 30 points
+43) NHTF RENTAL HOUSING SCORING MATRIX - Up to 100 Points

+PROJECT DESIGN - Up to 30 points